-What Causes Condensation in Windows
+What Causes Condensation on Windows

 Inside Moisture vs. In Between Panes

-Although you might presume condensation in your windows is a cosmetic concern, it may also be a sign your home has excess humidity.
-If that’s the case, water may also be condensing on window frames, cold walls or other surfaces.
-Even a thin film of water can cause wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.
+Even though you might think condensation on the inside of your windows is a cosmetic issue, it may also be indicating your home has higher humidity.
+If this is the case, water may also be collecting on window frames, cold walls or other surfaces.
+Even a small film of water can encourage wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.

-How to Decrease Humidity Throughout Your Home
+How to Decrease Humidity Inside Your Home

-Alternative Ways to Eliminate Condensation on Windows
+Alternative Ways to Lower Condensation on Windows

 - Exhaust fans.
 Putting in exhaust fans near humidity hotspots including the bathroom, laundry room or above the oven can help by extracting the warm, humid air from these rooms out of your home before it can increase the humidity level inside your home.